 - April – June: Revised Financial Aid Estimate Offers will be posted in Web4U if additional documentation is provided or reviewed

 - May 1: Last day to commit to Western by submitting your enrollment confirmation form and fee

 Types of Financial Assistance

 Scholarships from Western Washington University may be awarded based on academic merit, talent, extracurricular activities, leadership and community involvement, and in some cases, need.
 New students are automatically considered for most scholarships based on their information in the application for admission.
 Additional scholarship information is available in the Scholarship Center.

 Grants are “free” money that are awarded to undergraduate students who have high financial need as determined by the FAFSA.
-Western participates in all state and federal grant programs including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Washington State Need Grant, Washington State Tuition Waivers and Institutional Grants.
+Western participates in all state and federal grant programs including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), the Washington College Grant, Institutional Grants and Tuition Waivers.

 Loans are funded through the federal government and are accessible to students who have filed the FAFSA.
-Students may be eligible for the Federal Perkins Loan, Direct Subsidized or Unsubsidized loans and/or the Parent PLUS loan program.
+Students may be eligible for Federal Direct Subsidized or Unsubsidized Loans.
 Eligibility and loan amounts are based on the FAFSA, class standing and dependency information.
 Loans must be repaid.
-For additional information on loans, please visit: www.studentloans.gov.
+For additional information on loans, please visit: wwu.studentaid.gov/understand-aid/types/loans.